jamesgeorge007/C-graphics-car-animation/README.md

-arc()=>Takes 5 parameters,the first 2 being the centre of the arc the next 2 being the starting angle and the ending angle repectively and the last one will be the radius. circle()=>Takes 3 parameters,the first 2 being the centre and the last one the radius. settextstyle()=>Takes 3 parammeters ,the first being font style second being the direction(horizontal or vertical) and the last will be the font size(How much times bigger?) outtextstyle()=>Takes 3 parameters, the first 2 being the coordinates and the last one the message to be displayed.
+arc()=>Takes 5 parameters,the first 2 being the centre of the arc the next 2 being the starting angle and the ending angle repectively and the last one will be the radius. circle()=>Takes 3 parameters,the first 2 being the centre and the last one the radius. settextstyle()=>Takes 3 parammeters ,the first being font style second being the direction(horizontal or vertical) and the last will be the font size(How much times bigger?) outtextxy()=>Takes 3 parameters, the first 2 being the coordinates and the last one the message to be displayed.